(Photo courtesy of CVS Health)

 THE LARGER TREND

-Through the Federal Retail Pharmacy Program, the company is now administering vaccines in roughly 1,200 stores across 29 states and Puerto Rico.
+In addition to testing, CVS Health is also a player in the vaccination game.
+Through the Federal Retail Pharmacy Program (FRPP), the company is now administering vaccines in roughly 1,200 stores across 29 states and Puerto Rico.